ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   states.

-* Virtualization and Containerization:  In a non-virtualized system, the host OS is responsible for measuring each Userland file or process, but that't the end of the chain of trust.
+* Virtualization and Containerization:  In a non-virtualized system, the host OS is responsible for measuring each User Space file or process, but that't the end of the boot process.
 For virtualized systems, the host OS must verify the hypervisor, which then manages its own chain of trust through the virtual machine.
 Virtualization and containerization technologies are increasingly used in Network equipment, but are not considered in this revision of the document.